 You can do it!

-I thought I would share bits and pieces of my life.
+Bits and pieces of my life.
 I am a lifelong Christian.
-I have been married for over 34 years to Stan.
+I have been married for over 42 years to Stan.
 No children.
-We have 2 Miniature Pinschers named MoneyPenny and Spunky Monkey and 3 Italian Greyhounds named Persephone, Dresden and Capodimonte.
-We have 9 nieces and nephews whom we love.
-My hobbies are genealogy, reading, scrapbooking, history, dogs, homemaking.
-Please sign my guestbook at the bottom.
-Check out my links on the right!
+We have 1 Chihuahua, Christopher Robin, and 3 cats named Capt.
+Fishipants (a rare MALE calico), Daphne Doolittle, Amelia Peabody.
+We have 9 nieces/nephews and 10 grandnieces/nephews whom we love.
+My hobbies are genealogy, reading, digital scrapbooking, history, dogs, homemaking.
+This is a personal blog, not a business.
+I share what interests me I am not selling or making a profit.

 Pages